 7. Information for the health care professional

-Nexplanon is a contraceptive implant preloaded in a disposable applicator for women 18 to 40 years of age.
+Nexplanon is a contraceptive implant preloaded in a disposable applicator.
+Safety and efficacy have been established in women between 18 and 40 years of age.
 The implant is a small, soft, flexible, plastic rod, 4 cm in length and 2 mm in diameter, which contains 68 milligrams of the active substance, etonogestrel.
 The applicator allows the healthcare professional to insert the implant just under the skin of your upper arm.
 Etonogestrel is a synthetic female hormone resembling progesterone.
 A small amount of etonogestrel is continuously released into the bloodstream.
 The implant itself is made of ethylene vinyl acetate copolymer, a plastic that will not dissolve in the body.
-It also contains a small amount of barium sulfate which renders it visible under X-ray.
+It also contains a small amount of barium sulphate which renders it visible under X-ray.

 Nexplanon is used to prevent pregnancy.

 The implant is inserted just below the skin.
 The active compound, etonogestrel, works in two ways: